 When you chase after a dog, it can send a message that he/she is in danger.
 Add that with you calling them in an angry tone, it would give the dog the impression that he is in more trouble if he/she gets back to you.
 Or he/she would perceive it as a game and you are now down to a competition with an animal who will always run faster than you do.

 The Prodigal Dog: Retrieve a Dog that has gotten off leash

 So here are tips on how to retrieve a dog that has gotten off leash.

 First rule of the game is don’t chase BUT make sure you keep your pace to see the direction where your dog is headed.
 Keep a balancing act so that you don’t encourage your dog to run faster for a game of chase because it will only exhaust you to no point of success while making sure he/she remains in your field of vision for safety.

-Second is to beckon him/her using a calm and cheerful tone.
+Second way to retrieve a dog that has gotten off leash is to beckon him/her using a calm and cheerful tone.
 Dogs won’t respond to your calls when you’re angry simply because they don’t want to be in trouble.
 Using a firm yet friendly tone will encourage them to come back and would put their anxieties at bay.

 When this does not work, you can try these tried and tested tricks:

 Do some “odd” behaviors to lure your fur baby, for example: